pmeeny/CI-MS4-LoveRugby/README.md

 - Complete a purchase of items in a shopping bag
 - To post a review(rating and comment) on a product
 - To sort the list of available products by rating, price and category
-- Search for a product by name or descrption and view the search results
+- Search for a product by name or description and view the search results
-- To view website news
+- To view website news, and comment on a news item

 ## Structure
 ### Website pages